Jeanselme/jeanselme.github.io/index.md

 I am a PhD student in the [MRC BSU](https://www.mrc-bsu.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/).
-I am working on the project **Clinical prediction inder informative presence: Exploring what patterns and timing of repeated observations in routinely collected data can tell us about disease risk** under the supervision of Dr Jessica Barrett and Dr Brian Tom.
+I am working on the project **Clinical prediction under informative presence: Exploring what patterns and timing of repeated observations in routinely collected data can tell us about disease risk** under the supervision of Dr Jessica Barrett and Dr Brian Tom.

 My research interest is to develop machine learning tools to explain the diversity of **biological responses to diseases** for similar patients by characterising interactions between the exposome and the human body while making those technologies available in **resource-poor settings**.